fegennari/3DWorld/README.md

 * Mouse Left: Turn/Action
 * Mouse Right: Fire

-I currently have this repo up for educational purposes under the GPL license.
+I currently have this repo up for educational purposes under the GPLv3 license.
+Some sub-modules are available with other licenses compatible with commercial use in my GitHub account.
 It's not meant as a commercial tool and I'm not trying to make money here.
-I'm also not looking for others to work on the project at this early stage, though I'm accepting feedback and suggestions.
+I'm also not looking for others to work on the project at this stage, though I'm accepting feedback, bug reports, and suggestions.
 Maybe things will change if I decide to make a real game out of this.
 If you would like to use something here for your project, please let me know.